alexeydevederkin/HopcroftKarp/README.md

 An algorithm that takes as input a bipartite graph and produces as output a maximum cardinality matching – a set of as many edges as possible with the property that no two edges share an endpoint.

-As an example – a solution for the problem of optimal assignements.
+As an example – a solution for the problem of optimal assignments.

 For instance, 5 employees and 5 jobs represented as matrix ("1" if employee can do the job).